ACT Math: Strategy & Practice Questions

 The Core Challenge: Starting Fresh Every Question

-The Biggest Mistake ACT Math Students Make
+The Biggest Mistake I See on ACT Math

 1. Understand the Problem Before You Calculate